Raiders of the Lost Ark: Conception

 Lucas wanted Kaufman to direct the film, but because he was already committed to working on the western The Outlaw Josey Wales (1976), Lucas paused the idea again and resumed working on Star Wars.
-In May 1977, Lucas vacationed in Hawaii to avoid any potential negative news about the theatrical debut of Star Wars.
+In May 1977, Lucas vacationed in Hawaii to avoid any potential negative news about the theatrical debut of Star Wars, which he feared would fail at the box office.
 He invited Steven Spielberg to join him and his wife.
-On a beach near Mauna Kea, Lucas and Spielberg discussed their next projects.
+On a beach near the Mauna Kea Beach Hotel, Lucas and Spielberg discussed their next projects.
 Spielberg wanted to direct a James Bond film, but Lucas pitched him The Adventures of Indiana Smith.
 Lucas still hoped Kaufman would direct it, but a few months later it was clear he could not participate and Lucas asked Spielberg to replace him.